M-arcus/cloudron-docs/docs/installation.md

 ### Wildcard DNS

 For wildcard setup, add entries for `*.domain.com` and `domain.com` to point to your server's IP.
-For sending email, Cloudron required DKIM and SPF records to be setup as well.
+For sending email, Cloudron requires DKIM and SPF records to be setup as well.
 These records will be displayed in the UI post installation.

 ## Administrator Setup